CivilSteward/CivilSteward.github.io/about.md

   I contend that these are not separate concerns.
 Often, many "hidden" interdepartmental conflicts are exposed to a general audience for the first time during DG scoping sessions.
 Formalized governance, including never-before-seen roles, budget allocation, responsibility reassignment, quality control, and error rectification are __all__ inherently political tasks.
-Carrying out successful DG, and the accompanying stewardship tasks, requires committment at each level of accountability.
-So let's punch up - for data sake!<br>
+Carrying out successful DG, and the accompanying stewardship tasks, requires committment at each level of accountability.<br>